Groombridge St. Thomas CE Primary School

 9. Ensure all staff have professional development for skills to support children

 10. Ensure there is a named and trained teacher who pupils can discuss mental health issues with (Mrs Paice and Mrs Miller), and ensure all children chose who they speak to when they have concerns

 Please contact the school with your suggestions and ideas which we warmly welcome.
-We wish to work in partnership with all parents and carers to fulfil our aspirations.
+Please see our annual initiatives in our School Development Plan.